IEatUranium238/Cattown/README.md

 ## Features

 ### Core Functionality
-- **Pure JavaScript**: Just Cattown and its trusty sidekick DOMPurify—no bulky dependencies here.
+- **Pure JavaScript + CSS**: Just Cattown and its trusty sidekick DOMPurify—no bulky dependencies here.
 - **HTML Sanitization**: Built-in XSS protection with configurable settings to keep your content safe.
 - **Performance Optimized**: Fast iterative tokenization and intelligent DOM diffing to update only what needs updating.
 - **Versatile Output Methods**: